polterguy/phosphorusfive/plugins/p5.web/README.md

 This means, that it cannot be de-referenced in any ways on the server side, or the client side, and the only way to update it, is to remove it entirely, deleting its parent widget.
 In general terms, it is considered advanced, due to the previously mentioned reasons - And you should not use it, unless you are 100% certain about that you understand its implications.
-Besides, using inline JavaScript or CSS, is anyways considered an anti-pattern when composing your HTML.
+Besides, using inline JavaScript or CSS, is anyways considered an _"anti-pattern"_ when composing your DOM/HTML.
 And doing just that, is one of the few actual use-cases for it.
 However, it's there for those cases when a normal widget simply won't cut it for you.

 ### [get-widget-property] and [set-widget-property]

 These two Active Events, allows you to retrieve and change any property you wish.
 The serialization is 100% automatic back to the client, and all the nitty and gritty details are taken care of for you automatically.
 We have alread used both of them already, but in this section, we will further dissect them, to gain a complete picture of how they work.

-The *[get-widget-property]* allows you to get as many properties as you wish, in one go.
-You declare each property you wish to retrieve as the name of children nodes of the invocation, and P5 automatically fills out the values accordingly.
+The **[get-widget-property]** allows you to get as many properties as you wish in one go.
+You declare each property you wish to retrieve as the name of children nodes of the invocation, and p5.web automatically fills out the values accordingly.
 Consider this.

 ```
 create-widget